Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

 But others are unnecessary and unhealthy additives.

-You’ll find these in the small print at the bottom of the label listed as “other ingredients.”
+You’ll usually find these in small print listed as “other ingredients.”

 Above is an example of a vitamin supplement label.

-This one contains sugar (sucrose), artificial flavors (Yellow 6), and artificial colors.
+This one contains sugar (sucrose), artificial colors (Yellow 6), and artificial flavors.

-These ingredients contribute nothing to a effective and healthy supplement.
+These ingredients contribute nothing to an effective and safe supplement.